BlastcastTV/Blastcast/index.md

 Oh hey there!
 You've landed on the official website for Blastcast.
 We're a [Secisit](https://secisit.com) company and we want to make the world of television a better place.

 ## Who are we?
-We're a television company founded in 2024 by [Secisit](https://secisit.com).
+We're a television company that was founded in 2024 by [Secisit](https://secisit.com).

 You can find out more about our parent company's mission [here](https://secisit.com/ourmission)